real-jame/realjame-old/dailynote/_posts/2023-11-25-smartwatch.md

 Maybe I'll write a daily note specifically about my experiences about the Pixel Watch, but I'll leave it at that for now.

-Smartwatches are basically just a pager for your phone.
-And I love that. 📟
+Basically, it's a pretty nice pager for your phone. 📟